Maci Bookout Faces Parenting Dilemma As She Prepares For Baby No. 4

 “If we are able to do that then why would we not?” she continued of the possibility of adopting less fortunate children.
 “Plus, I think introducing our children to something like that and giving them that experience and for other child to be able to have a sibling or healthy relationships with other children … all kids deserve that.
 If we can give it to them then why wouldn’t we?”

-Maci Bookout went on to reveal that she’s seen family members foster and adopt children and she’s also been inspired by Catelynn Lowell and Tyler Baltierra.
+Maci Bookout went on to reveal that she’s seen family members foster and adopt children, and she’s also been inspired by Catelynn Lowell and Tyler Baltierra.
 As Teen Mom OG fans saw years ago, Lowell and Baltierra chose adoption for their first child, daughter Carly, before ultimately welcoming their second child, daughter Novalee, years later.

 Maci Bookout and Taylor McKinney got married in October of last year and share two children together, Jayde and Maverick.

-To see more of Maci Bookout and her family, including Ryan Edwards and her children, tune into new episodes of Teen Mom OG Season 6B on Monday nights at 9 p.m. on MTV.
+To see more of Maci Bookout and her family, including her children and Ryan Edwards, tune into new episodes of Teen Mom OG Season 6B on Monday nights at 9 p.m. on MTV.

 [Featured Image by John Phillips/Getty Images]